Bookmark this page for future reference!

 The person selected to be Perimeter Lead should have excellent organizational and communication skills, and the ability to stay calm in the midst of chaos.
 Specific responsibilities include:

-• Liaison with FAST, Rangers and Emergency Services as needed.
+- Liaison with FAST, Rangers and ESD as needed.

-The post-burn clean-up includes pickup and removal of any unburned materials, metals, pyrotechnic debris and any other MOOP (Matter Out Of Place) on site.
+The post-burn clean-up includes pickup and removal of any unburned materials, metals, pyrotechnic debris and any other matter out of place (MOOP) on site.
 This includes the area beyond the perimeter boundary (i.e., out into the area where the audience had gathered to watch the burn), as well as any materials buried under the burn shield or playa surface.
 All MOOP removed must be packed out of Black Rock City.

-Once the post-burn clean-up has been completed, the Artist and the LNT Lead must meet with Art Support Services for an inspection of the site and final check-out.
+Once the post-burn clean-up has been completed, the artist and the LNT Lead must meet with Art Support Services (ASS) for an inspection of the site and final check-out.

 Fire Art Safety Plan — Required Documentation